-Plymouth State University’s Center for the Environment is working closing with researchers at Dartmouth College to develop and implement a method for evaluating and valuing the ecosystem services (benefits from nature provided to humans) provided by New Hampshire’s Watersheds.
+Plymouth State University’s Center for the Environment is working closely with researchers at Dartmouth College to develop and implement a method for evaluating and valuing the ecosystem services (benefits from nature provided to humans) provided by New Hampshire’s Watersheds.
 We are also collaborating closely with aquatic science modelers at the University of New Hampshire to connect the latest models and science with economic and social data and conditions.
 This exciting and interdisciplinary challenge is combining that latest research in ecological economics to develop an investigative process that is community based and involves key stakeholders throughout the study.
 Some of the broad research questions we are interested in exploring are:

 - How do New Hampshire residents & visitors use and value various water related ecosystem services?